m-nikolovska-mak-system/mondayNew/docs/README-ci-build-jar.md

-# Build JAR this is a duplicate with a differenect name to HELLOO aaaaaaaaaaa testing 22aag hello hello again once more a this is me testing it
+# Build JAR this is a duplicate with a differenect name to HELLOO aaaaaaaaaaa testing 22aag hello hello again once more a this is me testing it hello hi!

 > **Type:** Reusable Workflow
 > **Source:** `ci-build-jar.yml`

 ## 📋 Overview

-This document provides comprehensive documentation for the `Build JAR this is a duplicate with a differenect name to HELLOO aaaaaaaaaaa testing 22aag hello hello again once more a this is me testing it` workflow.
+This document provides comprehensive documentation for the `Build JAR this is a duplicate with a differenect name to HELLOO aaaaaaaaaaa testing 22aag hello hello again once more a this is me testing it hello hi!` workflow.

 ---

 ## 🎯 Triggers

 - **`workflow_call`**

 ---